Famed Hawaii quarterback Colt Brennan dead at age 37

 Brennan was drafted by Washington in the sixth round of the NFL draft in 2008, but he never played a regular season game in two seasons.

+He told the Honolulu Star-Bulletin that year that he was 14, in his final year of Pop Warner youth football, when he had a really bad concussion.
+But that injury didn’t make him want to quit the sport.

+Brennan, who used a cane and wore a leg brace, went to California a few months ago for rehab for his injuries, including blood clots in his legs, his father said.

-Brennan had been living at an addiction treatment center in Costa Mesa, California.
-His father said he took him to a hospital emergency room on Sunday because his son had been drinking.
+Brennan had been living at an addiction treatment center in Costa Mesa, California, and Terry Brennan said his son also had been a big user of marijuana.
+Terry Brennan took him to a hospital emergency room on Sunday because his son had been drinking.
 “I could tell he was not well and needed help,” Terry Brennan said.

 But the detox facility was full, so without his family realizing it, Colt Brennan was released.
 He was unconscious when he was taken back to the hospital, where he later died, his father said.